 We explored the extent to which students developed because of their college experiences, the conditions that contributed to this development, and ways that liberal arts institutions could more readily assess and act on this knowledge to enhance their impact.
 Read more about how we measured these outcomes.

 Forty-nine institutions participated in the Wabash National Study of Liberal Arts Education.
 They included liberal arts colleges, regional universities, research universities, and community colleges.
 The study sample contained both private and public institutions, as well as religiously affiliated, single-sex, and minority-serving schools.
 Participating institutions exhibited a wide range of selectivity, tuition costs, and geographic variety.
 Click here to see a list of all the institutions that participated in the Wabash National Study.

 The Wabash National Study began in 2006, when first-year students from 19 institutions completed a series of surveys that gathered information about their precollege experiences and that measured liberal arts outcomes.
 A subset of students from six institutions participated in in-depth interviews in which they reflected on their college experiences.
 In spring 2007, students from this first cohort returned for follow-up assessments on their college experiences and the liberal arts outcomes.

-The Wabash National Study of Liberal Arts Education is led by the Center of Inquiry in the Liberal Arts at Wabash College, under the direction of Dr. Charles F. Blaich, and in collaboration with research teams from the University of Iowa, led by Dr. Ernest T. Pascarella; the University of Michigan, led by Dr. Patricia M. King; and Miami University (Ohio), led by Dr. Marcia Baxter Magolda.
-ACT, Inc., under the direction of Dr. Michael J. Valiga, is assisting with the quantitative data collection and reporting.
+The Wabash National Study of Liberal Arts Education was led by the Center of Inquiry in the Liberal Arts at Wabash College, under the direction of Dr. Charles F. Blaich, and in collaboration with research teams from the University of Iowa, led by Dr. Ernest T. Pascarella; the University of Michigan, led by Dr. Patricia M. King; and Miami University (Ohio), led by Dr. Marcia Baxter Magolda.
+ACT, Inc., under the direction of Dr. Michael J. Valiga, assisted with the quantitative data collection and reporting.